eccenca/documentation.eccenca.com/docs/deploy-and-configure/installation/scenario-single-node-cloud-installation/index.md

 $ vi prod.env
 ```

-In addition that, you need to remove the default config and link it to your prod.env
+In addition to that, you need to remove the default config and link it to your prod.env

 ```shell-session
 $ cd /opt/cmem-orchestration/environments